eugenusb/eugenusb.github.io/_posts/2021-10-11-Literary Cryptogram.md

 	\end{align*}
 $$

 You probably know that the knapsack problem is [NP-complete](https://en.wikipedia.org/wiki/NP-completeness), so you might be wondering: what good is IP?
 Although there is no known algorithm guaranteed to solve this problem faster than brute force in the worst-case scenario, the optimal solution for its *continuous* counterparts or relaxations (that is, the problem we obtain by removing the constraint that the variables be integers) can be *often* effectively obtained.
 Thus, by combining the branch and bound method with continuous relaxations and some magic tricks, we can expect to find optimal solutions for medium-sized IP problems (say, with up to roughly a hundred variables and constraints) in a reasonable amount of time.
-Of course, the true story is way more complex and nuanced than what I'm doing it justice, but the bottom line is that if you can express your particular NP problem as an IP problem of a modest size, it is definitely worth giving it a try armed with an IP solver.
+Of course, the true story is way more complex and nuanced than what I'm doing it justice, but the bottom line is: if you can express your particular NP problem as an IP problem of a modest size, it is definitely worth giving it a try armed with an IP solver.

 # The model

 Without further ado, let's create cryptograms!

-Let's say that we want to pay homage to *War and Peace* by Leo Tolstoy.
+Imagine that we want to pay homage to *War and Peace* by Leo Tolstoy.
 How do we know if a particular passage gives rise to a cryptogram?
 After a moment's reflection, the question becomes: do there exist words such that if we sum the occurrences of each letter in all of them, they will exactly match the frequencies of letters from the passage?
 In other words, the excerpt is nothing but a set of letters ordered in a particular way; what we need is that this set of letters can be rearranged to form some English words too.
 This sounds somewhat similar to the knapsack problem, doesn't it?

 Let's take a list of words $$w_1, \dots, w_n$$ (could be the whole dictionary or just some *interesting* words) and call $$o_{i,l}$$ the number of occurrences of letter $$l$$ in word $$i$$.
 If $$a_l$$ is the number of occurrences of letter $$l$$ in the excerpt, then we can model it as: